client9/client9-website-2017/content/post/system-fonts.md

 ### References

-* 2017-01-01 [System Fonts Are Great](https://benrabicoff.com/system-fonts-are-great/) General praise and slight variation of sans-serif font stack.
+* 2017-01-01 [System Fonts Are Great](https://benrabicoff.com/system-fonts-are-great/) General praise and slight variation of the github sans-serif font stack.
 * 2016-09-20 [The New System Font Stack?](https://bitsofco.de/the-new-system-font-stack/) is the article that got me started.
-* 2016-07-21 discussion [if gitlab should switch to system fonts](https://gitlab.com/gitlab-org/gitlab-ce/issues/20102).
+* 2016-07-21 [GitLab Issue 20102](https://gitlab.com/gitlab-org/gitlab-ce/issues/20102) has a discussion if gitlab should switch to system fonts.
 They decided against, but has useful notes on monospace system fonts.
 * 2016-07-16 [Native Fonts in 4.6](https://make.wordpress.org/core/2016/07/07/native-fonts-in-4-6/) Wordpress switched to native fonts for their admin UI.
 This documents their font stack.
 * 2015-11-12 [Using System Fonts in Web Design: A Quick and Practical Guide](https://www.smashingmagazine.com/2015/11/using-system-ui-fonts-practical-guide/)
 * 2015-10-31 [System Shock Mono](http://z12t.com/system-shock-mono/) describes making system font stack for monospace fonts.